gboehl/dynare/doc/manual/source/the-model-file.rst

     under discretion.
 The algorithm implemented is essentially an LQ solver, and is described by *Dennis (2007)*.

+    You must ensure that your objective is quadratic.
+Regarding the model, it must either be linear or solved at first order with an analytical steady state provided.
-    You should ensure that your model is linear and your objective is quadratic.
-Also, you should set the ``linear`` option of the ``model`` block.
+    In the first case, you should set the ``linear`` option of the ``model`` block.

     It is possible to use the :comm:`estimation` command after the